 The conditions on Mt Ruapehu can change from one extreme to another quite rapidly; reporting on the conditions is aimed to be a representation of the conditions at the time of print.
 Our main consideration when making operational decisions regarding the weather is the safety of our customers and staff.
 Each day decisions are made at critical points on the mountain and lifts on each of the ski areas by trained staff, for whom your safety and the safety of staff is of the utmost importance.

 Always check the road conditions on the snow report before you head up the mountain.
 Remember, road conditions can change on days when there is snow in the forecast and different restrictions may be put in place for the descent at the end of the day.
 We recommend that 2WD vehicles carry chains on days when snow is likely.
-4WD vehicles may still be required to wear chains on particularly icy days.
+4WD vehicles may still be required to have chains fitted on particularly icy days.

 Q. Where can I hire chains for my vehicle?